A Matter of Life and Death (1946 film): Plot

 Reeves argues that, through no fault of his own, his client was given additional time on Earth and that, during that time, he has fallen in love and now has an earthly commitment that should take precedence over the afterlife's claim on him.
 The matter comes to a head—in parallel with Peter's brain surgery—before a celestial court.
 The prosecutor is American Minuteman Abraham Farlan, who hates the British for making him the first casualty of the American War of Independence.
 Reeves challenges the composition of the jury, which is made up of representatives who are prejudiced against the British; the jury is replaced by a multicultural mixture of modern Americans whose origins are as varied as those they replace.

 Reeves and Farlan both make comparisons with the other's nationality to support their positions.
 In the end, Reeves has June take the stand and prove that she genuinely loves Peter by telling her that the only way to save his life is to take his place, whereupon she steps onto the stairway to the Other World without hesitation and is carried away.
 The stairway then comes to an abrupt halt and June rushes back to Peter's open arms.
 As Reeves triumphantly explains, "... nothing is stronger than the law in the universe, but on Earth, nothing is stronger than love."

 The jury rules in Peter's favour.
 The Judge shows Reeves and Farlan the new lifespan granted to the defendant; Reeves calls it "very generous", and Farlan jokingly complains, then agrees to it.
 The two then engage in supportive banter with one another, and against the stern Chief Recorder, who protests against the breach of law.
 In the operating room, the masked surgeon (whose face is revealed as that of the Judge) declares the difficult operation a success.

 Cast

+Cast notes

 Marius Goring as Conductor 71 with David Niven as Peter Carter.